 How to fix Galaxy Watch sleep tracking issues

 Sleep tracking should work automatically out of the box.
-The only things you need to do manually is pair your smartphone with the watch, enable REM tracking (optional), and always wear the watch while you are sleeping.
+The only things you need to do manually are pair your smartphone with the watch, enable REM tracking (optional), and always wear the watch while sleeping.

 If sleep tracking doesn’t work, here are some of the most common solutions to try out: